 It seems that sometimes your experience in some subject is your worst enemy.
+My last project was based on ARM microcontroller.
 I started drawing my schematic, and because ARM microcontrollers need +3.3V input voltage I automatically assumed that AVR need it too.
 So I put inside LM1117 voltage regulator and other unnecessary components.
-Today my colleague told me, that AVR works fine with +5V.
+Today my colleague told me that AVR works fine with +5V.
 I scrapped 50% of the schematic and started again.

 Immediately I discovered that +5V circuits are cheaper than +3.3V (for example when you compare MAX232 and MAX3232).
 Later I found also that AVR may work faster on +5V - 16MHz.
 On +3.3V it may work with 8MHz only.
 Not that I need 16MHz anyway for my PRT (Programmable Room Thermostat).